Health Care Current: April 14 2015 | Deloitte US | Center for Health Solutions | Life Sciences has been added to your bookmarks.

 Hitting cruise control may not be wise

 So, how should organizations navigate the terrain ahead?
-The road to value-based care: Your mileage may vary, a recent report produced by Deloitte University Press and the Deloitte Center for Health Solutions, framed it well: Each route to VBC may vary in length and require different capabilities, partnerships and investments along the way.
+The road to value-based care: Your mileage may vary, a recent report produced by Deloitte Insights and the Deloitte Center for Health Solutions, framed it well: Each route to VBC may vary in length and require different capabilities, partnerships and investments along the way.

 As organizations plan their route to VBC, there is no single, “right” payment model that fits all situations.
 The choice of model (or combination of models) will depend on each stakeholder’s capabilities, market position, financial situation and goals.
 Stakeholders on a VBC journey might require capabilities such as care coordination, clinical integration and physician alignment.
 More robust administrative capabilities may also be needed to support value-based payment models.

 Required capabilities for administration/risk-bearing under each payment model

 At every legislative and regulatory turn, the pressure to shift toward more complex and financially risky payment models will likely only get stronger.
 The devil will be in the details of balancing investment in new capabilities, speed of transition to VBC and managing financial risk.
 Organizations can start now by understanding their market position, assessing their capabilities, conducting a financial analysis and aligning around opportunities.

 Whether they decide to travel solo or with partners, health care organizations that leave now on their journey to VBC can put in place the necessary capabilities and processes that may give them first-mover advantage and increased market share, while others may be left behind.